Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

 `"mpirun --allow-run-as-root --host $AZ_BATCH_HOST_LIST --mca btl_tcp_if_exclude docker0 /bin/bash -c \"cp -r /cntk/Examples/Other/Simple2d/* . && /cntk/build/cpu/release/bin/cntk configFile=Config/Multigpu.cntk RootDir=. parallelTrain=true\""`
-  * **NOTE:** tasks that span multiple compute nodes will need their output stored on a shared file system, otherwise CNTK will fail during test as all of the output is written by rank 0 to the specified output directory only on that compute node.
+  * **NOTE:** tasks that span multiple compute nodes will need their output stored on a shared file system, otherwise CNTK will fail during test as individual outputs are written by each rank to the specified output directory only on that compute node.
 To override the output directory for the example above, add `OutputDir=/some/path` to a shared file system location such as Azure File Docker Volume, NFS, GlusterFS, etc. Batch